 The Board operates according to the terms of its Constitution and Standing Orders.
 The College has an approved Scheme of Delegation specifying which decisions are reserved by the Board and those matters delegated to management.
-The final part of the Articles of Governance, namely the Terms of Reference of the Board of Management and its Committees were reviewed in October 2017.
+The final part of the Articles of Governance, namely the Terms of Reference of the Board of Management and its Committees were reviewed in June 2019.

-The Board has had stability of independent membership throughout 2017-18.
-One of the student board members resigned at the end of December 2017 and the Highlands and Islands Student Association nominated a replacement.
-The Teaching Staff member resigned in March 2018.
-Following an election process (which complied fully with the rules for election of staff members to the Board) one nomination was received and the individual was duly elected as Teaching Staff member.
+The Board has had stability of independent membership throughout 2018-19.
+The student board members came to the end of their term at 31st August 2018.
+The Highlands and Islands Student Association nominated replacements.
+The Support Staff member came to the end of their term on 31st July 2019.
+Following an election process (which complied fully with the rules for election of staff members to the Board) two nominations were received.
+An election was then held and an individual was duly elected as Support Staff member.
+Subsequently two members resigned and the Board are recruiting replacements.

 Board development is recognised as an integral part of board membership.
-Board Members and members of the Senior Management Team attended a Board Development day in April 2018 which focussed on team building, funding methodologies, the college barometer and risk appetite.
-Board Members have also attended a number of training and development sessions throughout the year including staff and student board member training and the mandatory governance workshops provided by CDN; briefings on finance, equality and diversity and health and safety and the Board members conference in May 2018
+Board Members and members of the Senior Management Team attended a Board Development day in January 2019 which focussed on financial strategy and planning, curriculum review and risk appetite.
+Board Members have received development briefings throughout the year including Education Scotland and Curriculum Review.
+A number of online training modules are available to Board Members and include topics such as GDPR and Information Security.